 We Rely on a Few Major Operators.
-During the year ended December 31, 2018, approximately 37.8% of our revenues from leases were generated from three operators.
+During the year ended December 31, 2019, approximately 35.8% of our revenues from leases and interest income from real estate investments were generated from three operators.
 The failure, inability or unwillingness of these operators to meet their obligations to us could materially reduce our cash flow as well as our results of operations, which could in turn reduce the amount of dividends we pay, cause our stock price to decline and have other material adverse effects on our business, results of operations and financial condition.